nimishabr12/rag-robustness-project/README.md

 *Expected:* Treatment increases satisfaction by 40%, session length by 60%, reduces failures by 70%.

 *Reality check:* Lab results != production results.
 Measure the gap.

 ---

+## Limitations

+- **Scale**: 200 base queries (pilot study).
+Full-scale evaluation (1000+ queries) needed for statistical significance
+- **Domain**: MS MARCO is web search data.
+Results may differ for domain-specific RAG (medical, legal, etc.)
+- **Single Language**: English only.
+Multilingual robustness untested
+- **Retrieval Only**: We test retrieval, not end-to-end RAG (generation quality not evaluated)
+- **Static Dataset**: Real users are more creative than our synthetic noise types

+Despite these limitations, the catastrophic failure on context-dependent queries appears fundamental rather than dataset-specific.

+---